icdevs/Icdevs_mainsite/_posts/2023-02-04-Merkle Patricia Trees - Motoko.md

 * Opened: 02/01/2023
 * Time Commitment: Weeks
 * Project Type: Library
-* Experience Type: Intermediate - Rust;
+* Experience Type: Intermediate - Motoko; Intermediate - Crypto;

 ## Description

 As we make progress to further integrating EVM based blockchains with motoko, we need more EVM based tools.
-While Bounty #29 seeks a short term solution, this bounty seeks to implement the fundamental libraries needed to build and verify transactions and data on motoko canisters without having make an async call to a utility canister.
+While Bounty #29 seeks a short term solution, this bounty seeks to implement the fundamental libraries needed to build and verify transactions and data on motoko canisters without having to make an async call to a utility canister.

 To execute this bounty you need to implement a Merkle Patricia Tree in motoko.
 See https://ethereum.org/en/developers/docs/data-structures-and-encoding/patricia-merkle-trie/.
-This library should be stable in nature and use a functional design such that it is not necessary to use pre/post upgrade to stablize data.
+This library should be stable in nature and use a functional design such that it is not necessary to use pre/post upgrade to stabilize data.

 See https://github.com/ZhenyaUsenko/motoko-hash-map for a stable pattern methodology.